Cameron RM Moffatt, Ranil Appuhamy, Andrew Kaye, Adrienne Carswell, Deborah Denehy

 A clinical case was defined as any person who ate at the implicated café on 25 April 2012 and subsequently developed gastroenteritis (defined as diarrhoea with or without abdominal pain).
 Clinical cases were encouraged to provide a faecal sample to assist with the epidemiological investigation.
 A confirmed case was defined as per a clinical case, in addition to having a faecal sample positive for Salmonella Typhimurium Phage type 135a (STm 135a).

 Data obtained from the structured questionnaire were entered into a Microsoft Excel® database before analysis using Stata® version 9.
 Case and control demographic details, such as gender, were compared using a Fisher’s exact test, while age was compared using a student’s t-test.
 An unmatched analysis was performed with crude odds ratios (OR) and associated 95% confidence intervals (CI) calculated for all food exposures.
-A multivariate logistic regression model was then constructed to adjust for potential confounding using food items that had a value < 0.10 in the univariate analysis.
+A multivariate logistic regression model was then constructed to adjust for potential confounding using food items that had a P value < 0.10 in the univariate analysis.

 Environmental investigation